 This story is more transitional and so the beginning and the end are a tad more abrupt than for the other three in the E2 series.
 But I like the bookending of the Tucker/T’Pol announcement with the Jenny/Aidan wedding, and was particularly pleased to be able to use Jenny’s wedding song again – and to denote that Aidan isn’t quite the right partner (in the prime timeline, she marries Francisco).

-When I originally wrote the Times of the HG Wells series, I had an idea that there would be small phasers but had not really fully developed the concept.
-Because, in canon, phasers have fairly steadily gotten smaller in size, it made some sense to have them, in the very deep future, be rather small pieces of equipment.
+When I originally wrote the Times of the HG Wells series, I had an idea that there would be small phasers.
+However, I did not really fully develop the concept.
+Because, in canon, phasers have fairly steadily gotten smaller in size.
+Therefore, it made some sense to have them, in the very deep future, be rather small pieces of equipment.
 This also worked as a cover, for Rick Daniels and other time travelers would need to carry a weapon to a lot of time periods where carrying such a weapon would be problematic.

 The idea is that the ring phaser is about as plain and nondescript as the idea to the right.
-Furthermore, as time travelers would often have to worry about theft and beatings, the article was not intended to appear ostentatious or particularly expensive.
+Furthermore, time travelers would often have to worry about theft and beatings.
+Therefore, the article could not intentionally appear ostentatious or particularly expensive.

 For a small afterthought type of original technology, I think it turned out pretty well.
 It would not shock me if a deep future storyline, either in the books or some hypothetical to-be-aired series or film, featured something like them.

 I needed a bad guy character for the Times of the HG Wells series who would not be found out immediately.
 Enter Von, who is named for retired Phillies outfielder Von Hayes (yet another backhanded reference to Jay Hayes).

 Von was meant to be someone who Carmen and Kevin in particular would rely on, mistakenly, for far too long as temporal damage continued to happen.